jetbtc/diggit-chathelper/README.md

 There isn't much yet.
 It's WIP and version `0.0.3`, so the cool stuff has yet to come.
 Including a GUI.
 If you can't use a console, this is not for you yet.

-But you can ignore people.
+~~But you can ignore people.
 It's plain and simple: You ignore their ID, their messages get dropped.
-No hint whatsoever that they wrote something.
+No hint whatsoever that they wrote something.~~

+Changed to a soft ignore.
+Hard ignore will be back soon.

 How to do that (no GUI yet):